n8n-io/n8n-docs/docs/doc2/export/how-to-create-a-bod-mapping-file.md

 ****Here you can find an explanation of how the file is structured.****

 In the first block, all static values will be defined.
-Fields that would need an adjustment are "LogicalID" and "AccountingEntityID".
+Fields that require adjustment are "LogicalID" and "AccountingEntityID".

 The "LogicalID" must be set to the logical ID of the IMS connection point that was defined for the DOC² BOD export.